Apply to CU

 Applying to CU: Programs and Process

-- This is the signature program of College Unbound, leading to a bachelor degree in Organizational Leadership and Change.
+- This signature program of College Unbound leads to a bachelor degree in Organizational Leadership and Change.
 It is for full-time study only.
-There currently is no tuition charge, thanks to generous donors who support this educational program.
-Solo cohorts meet on Monday evenings for class and discussion.
+There currently is no tuition charge, thanks to generous donors who support this educational program, but there is a semester fee.
+Solo cohorts meet evenings for class and discussion.
 Study is self-directed, supplemented by weekly one-on-one meetings (by video conferencing or face-to-face) with your academic advisor and support from a professional mentor and field experts.
 A personal learning plan and network guide and gauge progress.
-Learn more about the program and degree requirements.
+Learn more about the program, degree requirements and student support services.

 - You can express interest in applying at any time.